theo-armour/theo-armour.github.io/snippets/snippets/0-dev-notes.md

 # To Do / \* = idea / [] = doIt / [x] = done / more??

+## 2019-10-31

+My mew dashboard & diary & theoNotes are such fun!

+* performative
+* Easy to edit
+* Respond well to immediate needs

+There is a liveness to these apps I seem to have been seeking for a long time.

 ## 2019-10-27

 Good question: should I keep my diary as markdown files or as HTML files?